On 1 January 2021, the new Skilled Worker Visa will replace the current Tier 2 Skilled Worker migration route.

 There is an annual cap on Tier 2 Skilled Worker visa route.
 The Home Office allocates the certificates of sponsorship monthly.
 Luckily, the annual cap will soon be something of the past.
 A visa will thus no longer be turned down because the annual or monthly cap has been reached.

 Jobs that are not on the Shortage Occupation List will no longer require a Resident Labour Market Test.
 Unfortunately, the Home Office has, however, indicated that it might still include some advertising requirement.
 Breytenbachs are still awaiting the final rules in this regard.

 The new visa offers more flexibility to applicants.
 Certain characteristics will be tradeable.
 So, if you, for example, cannot fully meet one requirement, you can make up the requisite number of points from another requirement.
 As an example – if you cannot meet the Minimum Salary requirement, the points can be made up if the job is on the Shortage Occupation List etc.

 What stays the same under the new visa route?

 Fortunately, the new visa route will maintain all of the benefits of the old Tier 2 route.

 Partners and dependants can still apply to accompany the main visa holder.

 Also, after the successful completion of five years on this route, the applicant can apply for Indefinite Leave to Remain.

 How Breytenbachs can help you

-If you are interested in finding out more about the Skilled Worker visa route or wish to apply, Please do not hesitate to contact us.
+If you want to find out more about the Skilled Worker visa route or wish to apply, please do not hesitate to contact us.
 We have a dedicated team of OISC Registered consultants who deal exclusively with this route, sponsorship licensing and Certificates of Sponsors.
 We assist both employees and employers!